Rare cyclone threatens millions on Australia’s east coast

 Modeling showed 20,000 properties across Brisbane could be impacted by storm surge or flash flooding, according to the Lord Mayor’s office.

-Beaches in northern NSW and along the Queensland coast were closed, as authorities warned of hazardous surf with waves of more than 5 meters (16 feet).
-Storm surges could go even higher, up to 10 meters (32 feet), according to the NSW State Emergency Services.
+Beaches in northern NSW and along the Queensland coast were closed, as NSW State Emergency Services (SES) warned of potential storm surges of up to 10 meters (32 feet).
+It was the state’s first cyclone warning since 1990, the SES said.

-Queensland Premier David Crisafulli urged residents near vulnerable coastal areas to follow evacuation orders.

-“If it was the case that this system, which has strengthened, was to cross on high tide in the middle of the night, and you’re in that storm surge, the last place you want to be is in your home.
-So, now’s the time,” he said.

 The-CNN-Wire